-Given this, we just need to find the boundaries between the $K$ segments in the ordered list that minimize the maximum cost.
-We solve this via a binary search on the maximum allowed cost with a greedy check, a common approach for partitioning problems.
+Given this, we find the boundaries between the $K$ segments in the ordered list that minimize the maximum cost under the fixed contiguous-order constraint.
+We solve this via a binary search on the maximum allowed cost with a greedy check, a common approach for ordered partitioning problems.
 Specifically, we binary search for the smallest threshold $\tau$ such that we can cut the sequence list into at most $K$ segments, each with cost $\le \tau$.
 For a candidate $\tau$, we scan through the sequences in order and greedily start a new segment whenever adding the next sequence would exceed the cost $\tau$.
 If we manage to form $\le K$ segments this way, the threshold $\tau$ is feasible; otherwise, $\tau$ is set too low.
-Binary searching $\tau$ (which ranges from the cost of the largest single sequence up to the cost of all sequences) finds the optimal maximum cost in $\mathcal{O}\left(N \log \mathcal{C}(\mathcal{T})\right)$ time, which is very fast in practice.
-We note that computing the cost of a segment (group of sequences) can be done incrementally during the greedy scan: we can maintain the prefix tree cost as we add each sequence, updating things like shared prefix lengths.
-Thanks to the monotonic cost property, this greedy algorithm is able to find an optimal contiguous partition for the given order.
+Binary searching $\tau$ (which ranges from the cost of the largest single sequence up to the cost of all sequences) finds the best maximum cost for this contiguous partitioning problem in $\mathcal{O}\left(N \log \mathcal{C}(\mathcal{T})\right)$ time, which is very fast in practice.
+We note that computing the cost of a segment (group of sequences) can be done incrementally during the greedy scan: when adding a sequence in DFS order, only the suffix beyond its longest common prefix with the previous sequence contributes new tree tokens.
+Algorithm~\ref{alg:load-balanced-partition} summarizes this load-balanced partitioning procedure.